oceanhackweek/oceanhackweek.github.io/ohw23/applicants.md

 ### Q: I work in an ocean engineering / robotics / consulting company.
 Can I apply?

 <!-- We expect participants from the private sector to pay for their own expenses. -->
+Yes, we welcome applications from the private sector.
 Make sure to explain your motivation for participation in the application form!
 We may hold a career panel discussion, so please mention if you are interested in participating.